manuel-192/m-m/PKGBUILDs/suc/README.md

 # suc
 Command 'suc' is about the same as command 'su -c'.

-The main difference is that 'suc' understands spaces in command parameters in bash scripts.
+The main difference is that 'suc' supports spaces in command parameters in bash scripts.

 Example: assume